 Visualping is not designed specifically for website defacement.
 As the developers' website mentions, it will work equally well for checking on the release on concert tickets or a new product launch.
 However its ability to display superposed 'images' as well as the fact you can control the frequency Visualping checks for changes means it's certainly fit for purpose.

 The basic free version of Visualping allows you up to 2 free checks per day.
 Costs vary after this on a very reasonable sliding scale depending on the number of checks required.
 If you need to monitor multiple domains consider installing the Visualping Chrome web extension (opens in new tab).
 Once installed just click the Visualping button to start monitoring the current page.

 Through to its name Visualping may not be able to detect invisible to changes to pages such as modifications of source code.
 If malware is a concern consider one of the other tools in this guide.

 StatusCake is a many-layered treat for webmasters.
 This British-based site offers a way to check your pages for defacement and downtime from a variety of locations: the project maintains 48 monitoring centers in 28 countries around the world.
 Many centers support the more recent IPv6 protocol.

 This offers subscribers a much more refined experience over simpler competitors.
 Not only can you adjust the frequency of checks but you can also specify the location from which you want to monitor pages.
 StatusCake even offers a speed test to show how quickly a page loads when checked.

-There is a free package which can perform up to 10 checks at 5-minute intervals.
+There is a free package that can perform up to 10 checks at 5-minute intervals.
 This is fine for hobby bloggers and those with very monolithic websites but business owners can benefit more from a paid subscription.

 Sucuri began in 2010 under the guiding hand of developer Daniel Cid who envisioned a tool which could give webmasters better insight into the security status of their websites.